vzha2011/chemical-molecules-analyzer/README.md

 - Visualization of random dataset generated: pie chart, histogram, line plots and scatter plots
 - Clustering: From inertia value vs. number of clusters, users could obtain the optimal number of groups could be formed from the random datasets generated
 - PCA: From pie chart of explained variance ratio, users could see the percent of representative features from the random dataset
+- Neural Network:
-- Neural Network: Make certain feature from the random dataset as target feature.
-Select different parameters to build a neural network, and classify the chemical molecules with the attributes of the target feature.
-The user could observe accuracy of moldel prediction and different types of mean and squared errors.
+   - Select certain feature from the random dataset as target feature
+   - Select different parameters to build a neural network, and classify the chemical molecules with the attributes of the target feature
+   - The user could observe accuracy of moldel prediction and different types of mean and squared errors

 Example:
 ![](Images/rd.png)